The X-shooter Spectral Library (XSL): Data Release 3: Comparison with literature spectra and colours

 \subsection{Comparison of XSL $A_V$ values with those from L20 and the \citet{Bayestar2019} 3D maps}

 L20 mapped the differences between synthetic and the empirical stellar and line spectra over the HR diagram.
 We compare the $A_V$ determined in the process with our values.
 We use the L20 $A_V \mathrm{(VIS)}$ fits where the stellar parameters from \citet{Arentsen2019} are fixed.
 The comparison is shown in Fig.~\ref{fig:Av_L20}.
-The match is good for warm stars, with the rms being $0.17\,\mathrm{mag}$ for stars warmer than $4000\,\mathrm{K}$.
-Below this temperature, it is notoriously hard to model stellar spectra, due to variability, large surface convection, and formation of dust.
+The match is good for warm stars, with the rms being $0.12\,\mathrm{mag}$ for stars warmer than $4000\,\mathrm{K}$.
+Below this temperature, it is notoriously difficult to model stellar spectra, due to variability, large surface convection, and formation of dust.
+We note that there is a trend along the temperature axis.
 The initial $A_V$ values used for the first version of the interpolator were also determined by fitting with a set of PHOENIX templates.
 There can be a bias towards preferring the PHOENIX SED shapes.
-For this reason we also provide a comparison between XSL DR3 $A_V$ values and those inferred from a Galactic 3D dust map.
+For this reason, we also provide a comparison between XSL DR3 $A_V$ values and those inferred from a Galactic 3D dust map.